Banknotes of Zimbabwe: Notaphilic significance

-Hyperinflationary Zimbabwean banknotes (such as the ±100 trillion denomination) have gained considerable interest from the numismatic community and buyers in general for their absurdity rather than for their designs.
-Some examples of such notes sold in 2008 for more than their true face value at the time.
-In 2011, House Budget Committee Chairman Paul Ryan and Stanford University economist John B. Taylor were said to keep ±100 trillion notes in their wallets as a physical reminder of the perils of hyperinflation.
+Hyperinflationary Zimbabwean banknotes (such as the $100 trillion denomination) have earned significant interest from the Notaphilic community and buyers in general for their absurdity rather than for their designs, with examples selling for much more than their true face value: according to The Wall Street Journal in 2011, United States House Budget Committee Chairman Paul Ryan and Stanford University economist John B. Taylor each kept a $100 trillion note in their wallet as a physical reminder of the perils of hyperinflation.
+At the same time, hyperinflationary notes have been targeted by investment scams similar to those affecting the Iraqi dinar, where promoters falsely claim that the notes would be "revalued" (deflated) to a profitable exchange rate.

-The price and value of a Zimbabwean banknote depend on various factors: the rarity, based on factors such as the name of capital city, how long it was printed, or the type of watermark; its condition, and the national situation at the time of issue, such as shortages or hyperinflation.
-Common designs and variants such as the ±100 note of 1995 (Pick no. 9) are usually valued at about ±1 apiece, while rare varieties such as the ±10 Salisbury error note (Pick no. 3b) and the Standard Chartered issues are valued at around ±100 or more.
-Zimbabwean banknotes are usually sold by banknote dealers over the counter or on the internet, although the most valued types theoretically qualify for inclusion in auction.
+The collectors' value of a Zimbabwean banknote depends on various factors: the rarity, based on factors such as the name of capital city, how long it was printed, or the type of watermark; its condition, and the national situation at the time of issue, such as shortages or hyperinflation.
+Common designs and variants, such as the low-value bearer cheques of the second dollar, are usually valued at around US$1 each, while rare varieties such as the $10 "Salisbury error" note and the Standard Chartered issues are valued at around US$190 or more.

-Similar to the Iraqi dinar scam, some promoters are claiming that a future "revalue" (RV) event will cause Zimbabwe dollar notes to regain some nonzero fraction of their original value.

-Other circulating banknotes
+Other circulating scrip

-As in every fiscal emergency, hard currency, particularly the United States dollar, has long served as a parallel currency on the black market, and many prices in shops would be posted in US dollars, even during periods when it was illegal to possess foreign currency or to transact business in US dollars.

-A unique form of circulating specie is the fuel ration coupon, which has been issued in 2005, 2006, 2007 and 2008.
-Known denominations include 1, 5, 10, 20, 25, & 50 litres of petrol (gasoline), kerosene and/or diesel, and translate roughly into the local petrol price (about 1 UK pound sterling per litre or US$1.50 in late 2008).
-Businesses, including Western Union, have been reported paying employees with these coupons, and even auctions have been transacted in this currency.
-As with much Zimbabwe currency, printing standards are crude and counterfeiting is rampant; the RBZ has been dissuading this widespread use.
+During the height of the 2007–2009 hyperinflation, petrol coupons circulated alongside the Zimbabwean dollar in response to a shortage of local banknotes (at the time, it was illegal to trade in foreign currencies such as the United States dollar): the coupons, particularly those worth 20 l, became widely negotiable at the local petrol price (about one pound sterling per litre, or US$1.50 in August 2008), despite warnings from the Reserve Bank of Zimbabwe against its "widespread use".
+The popularity of the coupons led to it becoming a target of counterfeiters, due to limited security features.